 Visitors are drawn to Placer County by its natural beauty and the region’s unique and historical attractions.
 The economic impact of tourism is vital to the local economy.
 Balancing the costs and benefits of tourism is essential to the preservation of our communities and our quality of life.
 Transient Occupancy Tax is an important part of that balance and allows visitors to help fund the services being utilized during their stay.

 The committee supports the priorities outlined in the Tourism Master Plan for the region.
-The committee is co-chaired by Placer County and the North Lake Tahoe Resort Association and includes members appointed by community organizations representing resorts, small business, residents and visitors.
+The committee is co-chaired by Placer County and the North Tahoe Community Alliance and includes members appointed by community organizations representing resorts, small business, residents and visitors.